 US company Follow Your Heart hit headlines in 2015 after launching one of the first ever vegan eggs in UK supermarkets.

-The “eggs” come packaged up in a cardboard holder similar to the real deal, and can also be cooked in the same ways too.
+The “eggs” come packaged in cardboard holders similar to conventional eggs, and can be cooked in the same ways too.
 It uses ingredients such as organic soymilk powder, cellulose, and nutritional yeast to create the egg-like taste.

 Holland and Barrett